 If you have any problems buying books online check the main books page.

-Contents of all Yearbooks can be downloaded here.
+Contents of Yearbooks 1-18 can be downloaded here.
+The latest Yearbook is at the bottom of the page.

 Frome Society publications are also available from the Hunting Raven Bookshop, Cheap Street, Frome, Frome Museum, Frome Information Centre or direct from Alastair MacLeay, Prospect House, Trudoxhill, Frome, Somerset BA11 5DP (01373 836 595 or firstname.lastname@example.org).